tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 This activity is intended to give students a few minutes to explore SageMaker.

-Ask students to login into their [AWS Console](https://console.aws.amazon.com) and highlight the following:
+Ask students to log into their [AWS Console](https://console.aws.amazon.com) and highlight the following:

 * The Amazon SageMaker service could be reached at the Find Services search box by typing `sagemaker` in it.